zitadel/zitadel/docs/docs/quickstarts/login/nextjs.md

 ### Session state

+Sharing session states between pages has multiple benefits:
+- Improves performance,
+- Reduces network traffic,
+- Avoids component state changes while rendering.

-To allow session state to be shared between pages - which improves performance, reduces network traffic and avoids component state changes while rendering - you can use the NextAuth.js Provider in `/pages/_app.tsx`.
+To allow session state sharing, you can use the NextAuth.js provider in `/pages/_app.tsx`.
-Take a loot at the template `_app.tsx`.
+Take a look at the template `_app.tsx`.

 ```ts
 import { Provider } from 'next-auth/client';